FusRoman/Outfit/joss_data/paper.md

 cargo run --release --example parquet_to_orbit --features "jpl-download"
 ```

 Illustrative outputs include orbital elements and RMS of normalized residuals, and optional progress reporting (`--features progress`).
-Examples are documented in the README and serve as minimal, reproducible entry points for reviewers to validate functionality locally as per JOSS guidelines.
+Examples are documented in the README and serve as minimal, reproducible entry points to validate functionality locally.

 # Limitation and futur work